lyc0826/COMIGHT/README.md

 - Extract all files into one folder and double-click COMIGHT.EXE to run.

 - Select a function from the menu at the top of the main window.
 Follow the on-screen prompts to select a sub-function and files or folders to be processed in the dialog box, and enter the necessary parameters.

-The generated files and folders are located in the "COMIGHT Files" folder on the Desktop.
+- Newly created files will be saved in the folder as designated in the Settings.

 ## Function Introduction

 ### Start

+- **Open Saving Folder:** Opens the folder where output files are saved.

 - **Settings:** Set parameters for this application.